The-Ossuary/bookish-waffle/README.md

 # The Ossuary

-The Ossuary is a Web3 game of collaborative occult ritual and evolving NFTs.
-Every on-chain action is a “ritual” that creates, mutates, or destroys NFTs, shaping the living lore of a crypt-city.
-Players interact using smart contracts, $OSIEN tokens, and on-chain randomness to co-author art, story, and strategy.
+The Ossuary is a Web3 game of rituals, evolving NFTs, and collaborative storytelling.
+Players use smart contracts, $OSIEN tokens, and on-chain randomness to co-create, mutate, and destroy NFTs—shaping the crypt-city’s lore together.

 ---